 This chapter explains how you customize configuration files, phone ring sounds, background images, and idle display at your site.
 Ring sounds play when the phone receives a call.
 Background images appear on the phone screen.
 The idle display appears on the screen when the phone has not been used for a designated period.

 This chapter includes these topics:

 •Automatically Disabling the Cisco Unified IP Phone Backlight

 Customizing and Modifying Configuration Files

 You can modify configuration files (for example, edit the xml files) and add customized files (for example, custom ring tones, call back tones, phone backgrounds) to the TFTP directory.
-You can modify files and/or add customized files to the TFTP directory in Cisco Unified Communications Operating System Administration, from the TFTP Server File Upload window.
-Refer to the Cisco Unified Communications Operating System Administration Guide for information on how to upload files to the TFTP folder on a Cisco Unified Communications Manager server.
+You can modify files and add customized files to the TFTP directory in Cisco IPT Platform Administration, from the TFTP Server File Upload page.
+Refer to Cisco IP Telephony Platform Administration Guide for information about how to upload files to the TFTP folder on a Cisco Unified Communications Manager server.

 You can obtain a copy of the Ringlist.xml and List.xml files from the system using the following admin command-line interface (CLI) "file" commands: